katereverie/JavaScript/curriculum/curriculum-projects/Platformer-Game/keyTakeaways.md

 5. Outside the Platform class, create a list of positions for the platforms, with a list of objects that contain x, y positions.
 6. Pass in each object's property value (x and y) in the platform position list to Platform class using `.map()`, and store them in a const var called platforms array since `.map()` returns an array.
 Note that each element of the array is an instance object of the Platform class.
 7. Animate the instance objects by calling `.draw()` on each one of them using `.forEach()`, since each instance object is stored in an array.
-8. Since the player may move to the right edge of the screen, you need to check whether that is the case.
-So, add a if statement to check it.
+8. Since the player may move to the right/left edge of the screen, you need to check whether that is the case.
+So, add a if statement to check that, and update platform positions accordingly.
-9.
+9. Players need to land *on* the platform.
+Add collision detection logic to the game.
+How?
+10. Call `forEach` on the platforms array inside the animate function.
+11. Declare a const array var named collisionDetectionRules to store different rules (boolean expressions) to account for different situation of interactions between the player and the platform.